astroumd/lmtoy/README.md

 ## Manual

-A manual is in preparation, but is far from done.
+A manual is in preparation.
 Here is a link of which the contents changes faster than the github source.
 At the bottom of the index page it lists the last built time. https://www.astro.umd.edu/~teuben/LMT/lmtoy/html